Everyone wants to change the world, but no one wants to clean their own room.

 The fastest way to make the world better?
 Make yourself better.
 Because the world doesn’t improve with more noise—it improves with more capable people.

-Clean Your Inner World First
+Solve Your Inner Self First

 Most people are walking around trying to fix external problems with internal chaos.
 That’s like trying to build a skyscraper on a foundation of sand—it’s not going to hold.